Lizbeth K. Garcia-Bravo, PhD

 Director of Assessment and Therapeutic Services

-Dr. Garcia-Bravo is married and has two young children.
-She was raised in Texas and enjoys spending time with her family and friends, baking, listening to a variety of music, and traveling.
+Regarding her personal life, Dr. Garcia-Bravo is married and has two young children.
+She was raised in Texas and enjoys spending time with her family and friends, volunteering at her children’s school, baking, trying out new foods/restaurants, and going to music concerts.

 Clinical Specializations (adults 18yrs+)